Banchon/career-elite-competition/works/target/README.md

-the game file is the excutable object file of the project.
+The target directory is where the excutable object file game reside in.